 How to get the courage to travel solo: 5 small actions that have a BIG impact on your life

-One thing I heard years ago that really changed my life was that doing it scared is just as brave.
+I remember hearing something years ago that truly changed my life: doing it scared is just as brave.
 That’s why I created this quick guide for how to get the courage to travel solo!
+Sometimes you just need a tiny bit of courage, or at least the knowledge that EVERYONE doing cool things is doing it while being afraid or uncomfortable!

 Cheesy?
 Sure.
 True?
 Absolutely!